life4/enc/README.md

 ## Generate a key

 Passwords aren't that good for encrypting things.
-It's helpful when you want to send an encrypted file and then tell your friend the secret by phone (or shout it to him in the next room), but when you can get a bit more fancy, it's better to use a secret key.
+It's helpful when you want to send an encrypted file and then tell your friend the secret by phone (or shout it to him in the next room), but when you can get a bit fancier, it's better to use a secret key.
 A key is a file that can be used to encrypt or decrypt messages.
 It's longer (and so safer) than a typical password and has one more feature we'll cover later.
 For now, let's just generate a new key:

 ```bash
 enc key generate > private.key